transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

 <strong>Trace Mayer:</strong>  And, yeah, it was pretty good.
 I’d have to admit.
 But, you know, one of the questions was about the exchanges.
 And I was like look, you know, the largest six exchanges is Bitstamp in the UK.
 We've got BTCE, we got LakeBTC like.
 But we don't have any exchanges in the US.
-The US is not a player in the bitcoin exchange market.
+The US is not a player in the <a href="/best-bitcoin-exchange/">bitcoin exchange market</a>.

 </p><p>